Recommend Smarter, Faster and More Accurately

 - Collections of binomial models – A model is built for each vidget (offer), which predicts the likelihood of a customer engaging with that vidget

 - Incorporating an exploration component – Rather than only presenting a vidget which is predicted to be the most likely to be engaged with, occasionally present other vidgets in a way that allows you to explore whether the human behavior in your system has changed.

 - Stacked ensembles of recommendations – The output of one model can be used to inform the next model.
 For example, one model could recommend a design construct, while the next model sets the messaging within that design.

 Let’s Get Started! #

-Two main interfaces can be used to access the ecosystem.Ai functionality: The first is the Workbench graphical interface, and the second is by using Jupyter notebooks.
-This lesson takes you through the Workbench configuration for recommenders.
+Two main interfaces can be used to access the ecosystem.Ai functionality: The first is the Workbench graphical interface, and the second is by using Jupyter Notebooks.
+This lesson takes you through the Workbench configuration for Recommenders.

-If you would prefer to build your recommender in a Notebook, head to The Worker Ecosystem in your workbench, and click on Jupyter Notebooks.
-From there, navigate to your Get Started folder and find “No Data Experiments”.
+If you would prefer to build your Recommender in a Notebook, head to Dashboard in your Workbench, and click on the Jupyter Notebooks icon.
+From there, navigate to Documents, Get Started and find “Get Started Recommenders”.

 You can edit these projects to set up your own pre-configured first example.
-Some of the examples that have already been set up for you are:

 - Simple Recommender

 - Offer Recommender Single-Model – which shows how offers can be recommended using a single multivariate